DANS-KNAW/easy-ingest/README.md

 The Digital Object Configuration file is a [json] file containing additional information that is used to configure the digital object and its datastreams.
 Its structure is informally specified using the example below.
-Note that the comments introduced with ``--`` are not part of the example and are not legal json
+Note that the comments introduced with ``--`` are not part of the example and are not legal json.

       {
         "namespace" : "easy-dataset",                 -- the Fedora PID namespace in which to create